Kaijove/CoZy/README.md

 - 🎨 Dynamic themes
 - 🎵 Ambient sounds

-Everything changes depending on the current weather and time of day, creating a unique experience every time you open the app.
 The goal is simple:

 > **Turn your workspace into a place where you actually enjoy studying and working.**

 ---

-# 🚀 Current Features
 # 🚀 Features

-### 🌤️ Weather
 ## 🌤️ Smart Weather

-- Search any city
-- Detect your current location
-- Current temperature
-- Feels like temperature
 - Real-time weather
 - Temperature
 - Feels like
 - Humidity
 - Wind speed
-- Air quality
-- Local time
-- Multi-day forecast
 - Pressure
 - UV Index
 - Visibility